AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

 ---
 # Search assets in Adobe Dynamic Media Classic{#searching-assets}

-To locate file assets in Adobe Dynamic Media Classic, you can view assets by type, sort assets in the Browse Panel, conduct a simple search, conduct an Advanced Search, and filter for assets.
+To locate file assets in Adobe Dynamic Media Classic, you can view assets by type, sort assets in the Browse panel, conduct a simple search, conduct an Advanced Search, and filter for assets.

 >[!NOTE]
 >